hakuhodo-technologies/scope-rl/rtbgym/README.md

     obs, reward, done, truncated, info = env.step(action)
 ```

-Let's visualize the case with uniform random policy (in continuous action case).
+Let's visualize the case with the uniform random policy (in a continuous action case).
 The discrete case also works in a similar manner.

 ```Python
 # import from other libraries